Trepix/ia-for-java-developers/6-Multi-agent_system/README.md

 My goal was to remove these ugly `firePropertyChange` calls just incrementing a counter and as a consequence the dependency with `PropertyChangeSupport`.

 Nevertheless, I want to practice some things just for fun, so let's get my hands dirty.

+### 2nd Disclaimer

+In a production code, I would **never** leave the initialization inside the constructor using a Random generator.
+It's a pain, a harmful and awful pain 🤕.

+I'm applying the golden master strategy to allow me to do aggressive and fast refactors.
+I don't intend to back to this code, so I'm not concerned about testing maintainability.
+Thus, I don't want to invest more time doing a builder or factory to fix this.